 “Hippy island hangout that's grown up to be a seriously cool place, with detox and retox in equal measure”

-Hidden among the palm and cashew trees above the beach, you'll find a surprising number of stilted wooden houses, rooms, simpler bungalows and dorms (36 on last count).
-Of these, the luxury houses, air-conditioned rooms and hillside bungalows are prebookable (min 3 nights), while the dorms aren't.
+Hidden among the palm and cashew trees above the beach, you'll find a surprising number of stilted wooden houses, rooms, simpler bungalows and dorms.
+Of these, the luxury houses, air-conditioned rooms and hillside bungalows are prebookable, while the dorms aren't.
 Luxury is, of course, a relative term.
 Here it means fabulous open-plan design and tree-top terraces.
 For these are home-made, home-designed extravaganzas of casuarina, bamboo and thatch, with open-plan rooms and back-to-nature plumbing.

 Of these bookable options, the most stylish is Ocean View Round House, built by co-founder Steve as his 'dream house'.
 It's a perfectly circular platform under a pyramidal thatch, but the pièce de résistance is a small bridge leading onto a vast, flat-topped granite boulder with unbeatable sea-views.
 Another favourite is Leela House, built in a large, open-plan L shape.
 More secluded is Star House, built over several levels and set deep in the forest canopy, with an outdoor bathtub for bathing in the moonlight.
-Garden House is set in its own private garden with a great view of the bay.
+Garden House is set in its own private garden with a great view of the bay; located close to the yoga hall, it's a popular room, but it does get some generator noise.
 Sunshine Cottage has an elevated sun-deck where you can see the sun rise over the horizon, or the myriad stars puncture the dark night’s sky.
 We also like the look of Rainbow House, spread over several levels with ladders, boulders and a semi-open-air chill area.

 Of the others, the 4 Weemarn (Angel) Houses and the Weermarn (Angel) Beach House are smaller and nearer the restaurant (easier access, but more noise), while Padma House is set back in the jungle for more privacy.
 If you want air-con, book a room in the newer garden building, a 5-minute walk from the restaurant and beach.
 The Palms Villa has lots of living space and can be booked with an additional hut for 2, the Garden Suite has a kingsize double bed but not much extra room so may be better for a solo traveler.
 The Garden Deluxe Suites have an additional sofa bed in the lounge, so could sleep 4 at a squeeze.
 Also available are 2 Hillside Bungalows, situated between the beach and yoga halls, these deluxe bungalows are spartan wicker-and-thatch affairs with fans, but do offer kingsize beds, hammocks and balconies.